http://Thriveworks%20Forbes%20Award%20Logo%20for%20Best%20Online%20Couples%20Therapy%20Services%20of%202024

 To prepare for your first couples/marriage counseling session, you can make a list of questions and/or concerns.
 During the first session, I need to ask about background information as well as the current issues.
 Have a list of prior mental health treatments with dates and names if possible.
 But most of all, be kind to yourself and allow yourself to be open to the idea of exploring the status of the relationship and learning new communication/listening skills.

-Starting Couples therapy
+Couples therapy FAQs

-What is Couples therapy?
+What is couples therapy?

 Thriveworks Couples therapy helps couples work through their specific relationship issues.
 It is led by licensed professionals — often licensed marriage and family therapists (LMFTs) — who are experts in their field and best-equipped to help couples.
 Some examples of common focuses within couples therapy include: